janimakr/VQA/README.md

 <img src="images/readme.jpg" alt="readme">

-In this Repo we have taken tried to implement the VQA model  using  two architectures,
+In this Repo we have tried to implement the VQA model  using  two architectures,
 - Vgg-19 and LSTM
 - Inception V3 and LSTM using Glove